The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 3

-Surface Constraint (N
+Holographic Boundary Constraint (N

 S

-= 108): The boundary constraint is defined by the interaction
+= 108): The boundary constraint is

-Derivation of the Factor 2 (Bi-Directional Flux): Crucially, because the vacuum is a
+Derivation of the Factor 2 (Bi-Directional Flux): Crucially, because the

-flux is therefore bi-directional (Cell A Cell B), introducing a factor of 2 to the effective
+cells.
+The topological flux is therefore strictly bi-directional (Cell A Cell B),

-The geometric coupling is precisely:
+The geometric bare coupling is precisely:

 λ